Segmentation of Objects by Hashing: C Z Segmentation

-We begin by using the R-CNN object detector proposed by Ren \etal in \cite{Ren15}, which is in turn based on \cite{Girshick15}.
-It introduces a Region Proposal Network (RPN) for the task of generating detection proposals and then solves the detection task by the use of a FAST R-CNN detector.
+We begin by using the R-CNN object detector proposed by \cite{Ren15}, which is in turn based on \cite{Girshick15}.
+It introduces a Region Proposal Network (RPN) for the task of generating detection proposals and then solves the task of detection by the use of a FAST R-CNN detector.
 They train a CNN on ImageNet Classification and fine-tune the network on the VOC detection set.
 For our experiments, we use the network trained on VOC 2007 and 2012, and evaluate the results on the VOC 2012 evaluation set.
-We use the very deep VGG-16 model \cite{Simonyan15}.
+We use the very deep VGG-16 model \cite{Simonyan15}, Figure \ref{fgr:c_4}.